Land Disturbance Permit Information

 BEFORE you clear, grade, excavate or fill:

-Any land disturbing activity (clearing, grading, excavating, filling, etc.) greater than 2,500 square feet in area requires a land disturbing permit from the King and Queen County Zoning and Building office.
+Any land disturbing activity in the Resource Management Area (RMA) (clearing, grading, excavating, filling, etc.) greater than 2,500 square feet in area requires a land disturbing permit from the King and Queen County Zoning and Zoning office.

 To obtain a permit:

 1) Fill out a land disturbing permit application.

 2) Be sure to provide clear, specific directions to your site.
 Inadequate directions may delay the processing of your permit.

 3) If building a residence, submit a copy of your Virginia Department of Health Permit or Safe Adequate and Proper (SAP) approvals providing evidence of an approved septic system.
 Contact the King and Queen Health Department for an application and more information at 785-6154.